jr-b/radiocanadalite/README.md

 # Radio-Canada Lite

-> 🚧 This is a work in progress 🚧
+> 🚧 Work in progress 🚧

 This is an attempt at making a French version of the CBC Lite website: [cbc.ca/lite](cbc.ca/lite)